Ampanotokana

 Ampanotokana is a town and commune in Madagascar.
 It belongs to the district of Ambohidratrimo (district), which is a part of Analamanga Region.
 The population of the commune was estimated to be approximately 21,969 in 2019.

 It lies 35 km north-west of the capitol Antananarivo.
-Of the 29 fonkontany (villages) of the commune, 11 lie along the RN 4 from Antananarivo to Mahajanga.
+Of the 29 fokontany (villages) of the commune, 11 lie along the RN 4 from Antananarivo to Mahajanga.
 The RNT 36 intersects in this town.

 Rivers

 The Ikopa River is the southern limit of the commune.